hrkltz/flut./README.md

-# flut.
+# flutDot

-Welcome to the **flut.** project!
-The goal of project is to provide easy to use examples for utilizing hardware device and common software solutions with Flutter.
-Each example is kept as simple as possible to help you understanding it quickly.
-Some of these projects might also be available in the corresponding application stores like Apple App Store, Google Play Store, and the Microsoft Store.
+Welcome to the **flutDot** project!
+This project aims to provide simple, easy-to-follow examples for leveraging hardware devices and common software solutions using Flutter.
+Each example is designed as an own application and to be as straightforward as possible, helping you grasp the concepts quickly and effectively.

+Some of these applications may also be available on popular app platforms, including the Apple App Store, Google Play Store, and Microsoft Store.

 ## Hardware